Brigham Young: Family and descendants

 Young was a polygamist, having at least fifty-six wives.
 The policy and practice of polygamy was difficult for many in the church to accept.
 Young stated that upon being taught about plural marriage by Joseph Smith: "It was the first time in my life that I desired the grave."
 By the time of his death, Young had fifty-seven children by sixteen of his wives; forty-six of his children reached adulthood.

 Sources have varied on the number of Young's wives, as well as their ages.
 This is due to differences in what scholars have considered to be a "wife".
 There were fifty-six women who Young was sealed to during his lifetime.
-While the majority of the sealings were "for eternity", some were "for time only," meaning that Young was sealed to these women as a proxy for their previous husbands who had passed away.
-Researchers note that not all of the fifty-six marriages were conjugal.
+While the majority of the sealings were "for eternity", some were "for time only", meaning that Young was sealed to these women as a proxy for their previous husbands who had died.
+Researchers state that not all of the fifty-six marriages were conjugal.
 Young did not live with a number of his wives or publicly hold them out as wives, which has led to confusion on the number and their identities.
-Thirty-one of his wives were not connubial and had exchanged eternity-only vows with him and he had children by sixteen of his wives.
+Thirty-one of his wives were not connubial and had exchanged eternity-only vows with him.

-Of Young's fifty-six wives, twenty-one had never been married before; seventeen were widows; six were divorced; six had living husbands and the marital status of six others is unknown.
+Of Young's fifty-six wives, twenty-one had never been married before; seventeen were widows; six were divorced; six had living husbands; and the marital status of six others is unknown.
 Young built the Lion House, the Beehive House, the Gardo House, and the White House in downtown Salt Lake City to accommodate his sizable family.
 The Beehive House and the Lion House remain as prominent Salt Lake City landmarks.
 At the north end of the Beehive House was a family store, at which Young's wives and children had running accounts and could buy what they needed.
 In 1865, Karl Maeser began to privately tutor Young's fifty-six children and stopped when he was called on a mission to Germany in 1867.

 At the time of Young's death, nineteen of his wives had predeceased him; he was divorced from ten, and twenty-three survived him.
 The status of four was unknown.
 A few of his wives served in administrative positions in the church, such as Zina Huntington and Eliza R. Snow.
 In his will, Young shared his estate with the sixteen surviving wives who had lived with him; the six surviving non-conjugal wives were not mentioned in the will.